-from the ecocentric approach to environmental protection and, instead, endorses the rather narrow and selfish anthropocentric approach.27
+from the ecocentric approach to environmental protection and, instead, endorses the rather narrow and selfish anthropocentric approach.

-В. Definition of Terms
+B. Definition of Terms

 Before we proceed any further, a few terms used in this Article need to be defined and clarified.
 The term "environmental rights" is used to denote those procedural rights that are found in international human rights instruments (which have found their way into international environmental instruments as well) and are being applied to seek redress for environmental issues.
-Thus, the freedom of information, the right to participate in the decision-making process, and other due process rights are being increasingly used in relation to environmental issues.28 Such application, however, is not a recognition of a separate right to a clean environment.
-It is simply the application of existing procedural rights to environmental issues and the use of the existing human rights machinery for the vindication of environmental disputes.
+Thus, the freedom of information, the right to participate in the decision-making process, and other due process rights are being increasingly used in relation to environmental issues.
+Such application, however, is not a recognition of a separate right to a clean environmental issues and the use of the existing procedural rights to environmental issues and the use of the existing human rights machinery for the vindication of environmental disputes.

-These procedural rights must also be distinguished from substantive rights recognized in international human rights instruments such as the right to life, the right to health, or the right to an adequate standard of living.29 The violation of an existing substantive right as a result of an environmental problem sets the human rights machinery in motion.
+These procedural rights must also be distinguished from substantive rights recognized in international human rights instruments such as the right to life, the right to health, or the right to an adequate standard of living.
+The violation of an existing substantive right as a result of an environmental problem sets the human rights machinery in motion.
 Here too, reliance is placed on existing human rights and does not denote the acceptance of a new right to a clean environment.
-At the national level (as well as at the regional level) existing human rights machinery has been used to vindicate environmental disputes, or in relation to violations of human rights as a result of an environmental problem.30 Thus, in the absence of specific machinery regarding environmental disputes, invocation of human rights standards has become popular at the national level.
-In India, the right to life clause in the Indian Constitution has been interpreted in a broad manner to include the right to a clean environment and the right to an adequate standard of life.31
+At the national level (as well as at the regional level) existing human rights machinery has been used to vindicate environmental disputes, or in relation to violations of human rights as a result of an environmental problem.
+Thus, in the absence of specific machinery regarding environmental disputes, invocation of human rights to life clause in the Indian Constitution has been interpreted in a broad manner to include the right to a clean environment and the right to an adequate standard of life.

-^{27.} See Boyle, supra note 8, at 48-49.
+27. See Boyle, supra note 8, at 48-49.

-^{28.} See Anderson, supra note 15, at 9.
+28. See Anderson, supra note 15, at 9.